braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/mobile_wallet/passkit.md

 Once the data is passed into Braze, you can build audiences, personalize content via Liquid, and trigger campaigns or Cavanses once these actions have been performed.

-## Step 1: Connect Passkit to Braze
+## Connect Passkit to Braze

 To pass data from PassKit, please ensure that you have set your Braze external ID as PassKit’s `externalId`.

 1. Within **Settings**, under **Integrations** in your PassKit pass project or program click **Connect** under the **Braze** Tab.<br>![Settings Button][5]{: style="max-width:80%"}<br><br>
 2. Fill out your Braze API key, endpoint URL, and provide a name for your connector.<br><br>
-3. Toggle **Enable Integration**, and whichever events you want in Braze to trigger or personalize your messages with.<br>![Connect to Braze][4]{: style="max-width:70%"}
+3. Toggle **Enable Integration** and whichever events you want in Braze to trigger or personalize your messages with.<br>![Connect to Braze][4]{: style="max-width:70%"}

 ## Create pass using a SmartPass link

-Within Braze, you can setup a SmartPass link to generate a unique URL for your customers to install their pass on either Android or iOS.
+Within Braze, you can set up a SmartPass link to generate a unique URL for your customers to install their pass on either Android or iOS.
+To do this, you must define an encrypted SmartPass data payload that can be called from a Braze Content Block.
+This [Content Block][9] can then be reused for future passes and coupons.
+The following will be used during your integration:

-**PassKit URL**: Your PassKit URL is a unique URL for your passkit program.  <br><br>Each program has a unique URL, and you can find it under the **Distribution** tab of your PassKit program or project. (e.g., https://pub1.pskt.io/c/ww0jir)
+- **PassKit URL**: Your PassKit URL is a unique URL for your PassKit program.<br>Each program has a unique URL, and you can find it under the **Distribution** tab of your PassKit program or project. (e.g., https://pub1.pskt.io/c/ww0jir)<br><br>
-**PassKit secret**: Along with the URL, you will need to have the PassKit Key for this program handy.  <br><br>This can be found on the same page as your PassKit URL.
+- **PassKit secret**: Along with the URL, you will need to have the PassKit Key for this program handy.<br>This can be found on the same page as your PassKit URL.<br><br>
-**Program (or project) ID**: Your PassKit Program ID will be required to create the SmartPass URL. <br><br>You can find it under the **Settings** tab of your project or program.
+- **Program (or project) ID**: Your PassKit Program ID will be required to create the SmartPass URL. <br>You can find it under the **Settings** tab of your project or program.

-### PassKit integrations

-For more information on creating encrypted SmartPass link, check out this [PassKit article][8].
+For more information on creating encrypted SmartPass links, check out this [PassKit article][8].

-To begin creating a SmartPass URL, you should create this encryption within a Braze [Content Block][9].
-Creating it this way will allow you to re-use the block for future passes and coupons.

-#### Step 1: Define your pass data payload
+### Step 1: Define your pass data payload {#passkit-integrations}

 First, you must define the coupon or member payload.